-Taking into account the COVID-19 pandemic affecting all countries worldwide and the continuing uncertainty related to the organisation of major public events until the end of the year, the EDQM has decided to celebrate EODD 2020 online.
-Poland will be the hosting country for EODD 2021 and more information will be provided as it becomes available.
+Taking into account the COVID-19 pandemic affecting all countries worldwide and the continuing uncertainty related to the organisation of major public events until the end of the year, the EDQM has decided to celebrate EODD 2021 online.

 Guide to the quality and safety of organs for transplantation - 7th edition (November 2018)